TheodorIvascu/test/.github/ISSUE_TEMPLATE/test-case-template.md

 - [ ] All expected results have passed
 - [ ] Some expected results have passed
 - [ ] All expected results have failed

+> [!IMPORTANT]
+> Expected Results and Test Execution Results will be marked only after execution.